greenthegarden/homelab/README.md

 The initial configuration of TrueNAS was based on details described in [6 Crucial Settings to Enable on TrueNAS SCALE][truenassettings].

-### Homelab Applications andServices
+### Homelab Applications and Services

-The majority of applications and services running within the Homelab are deployed as [Docker containers][docker], running within [LXC Linux containers][linuxcontainers].
+The majority of applications and services running within the Homelab are deployed as [Docker containers][docker], running within
+[LXC Linux containers][linuxcontainers].
 The exceptions are Nextcloud and Home Assistant, which are running in virtual machines.
 The Linux containers run [Debian 12 Bookworm][debian] as the host OS.

 The following resource details are used for LXC Linux Containers: